Great Coastal Railway Journeys: Dunbar to Peterhead

-The first journey takes Portillo from coast to coast, from Dunbar to Peterhead.
+The first journey takes Portillo along the east coast of Scotland, from Dunbar to Peterhead.

 Inverness to Orkney Islands

-Portillo's second journey, is from Inverness to the Orkney Islands.
+In Portillo's second journey, he travels north from Inverness to the Orkney Islands.

 Tynemouth to Berwick-upon-Tweed

-Portillo's third journey takes him across North East England, from Tynemouth to Berwick-upon-Tweed.
+Portillo's third journey takes him along the coast of North East England, from Tynemouth to Berwick-upon-Tweed.

 Fairlie to Isle of Lewis and Harris

 In his fourth journey, Portillo explores the west coast of Scotland, starting in Fairlie and finishing in Lewis and Harris.

 Avonmouth to Fishguard

 Portillo's fifth journey takes him along Wales' southern coastline, beginning in Avonmouth and ending in Fishguard.

+Series 2 (2023)

+Douglas to Maryport

+Portillo's sixth journey begins in the Isle of Man and then goes along the coast from Liverpool to Maryport in Cumbria.

+Middlesbrough to Humberston Fitties

+Portillo's seventh journey follows the coast from Middlesbrough, Yorkshire to Humberston Fitties in Lincolnshire.

+Bellarena to Rosslare

+Portillo's eighth journey begins at Lough Foyle in Northern Ireland and ends in Rosslare in the Republic of Ireland.

+Weymouth to Seaford

+Portillo's ninth journey is along England's south coast, beginning in Weymouth and ending in Seaford.